French Press: How to Brew? A Recipe for Deep-Flavored Coffee

-The French Press (also known as a cafetière or coffee press) is probably the most underrated device in the coffee world.
-Although associated with simplicity, its mechanism of action – full immersion – allows for the extraction of incredible sweetness and texture from the bean that no paper filter can replicate.
+The French Press (also known as a cafetière) is arguably the most underrated device in the world of coffee.
+While it is associated with simplicity, its mechanism—full immersion—allows for the extraction of incredible sweetness and texture from the beans that no paper filter can replicate.

 It’s the perfect method for lazy mornings when you want to prepare coffee for the whole family without standing over a dripper with a precision kettle.

-Apply these ratios, and your press will reward you with a brew of a clean profile:
+Apply these ratios, and your press will reward you with a brew of exceptional texture and deep flavor:

 | Parameter | Value |